-The Honorable Ed Perlmutter The Honorable Blaine Luetkemeyer March 30, 2022 Page 2 of 2
+The Honorable Raphael Warnock The Honorable Thom Tillis May 3, 2022 Page 2 of 2

 While the CFPB recently released two reports on the topic, the underlying assumptions about the impact of overdraft fees was flawed and the data the Bureau relied upon was stale-overdraft and NSF programs and the market overall have changed significantly since the time period evaluated in the credit union-specific report.
 The Bureau recently compared these fees to resort fees, to which they bear no resemblance, and seemingly forgot these programs are subject to federal and state laws and regulations.
-Consumers affirmatively opt in to overdraft and courtesy pay programs and appreciate the protection they provide.
-If these programs were removed, this would lead to an increase in declined debit transactions and bounced checks, which would lead to negative credit reports and more consumer harm and confusion.
+Consumers affirmatively opt in to debit card and ATM overdraft and courtesy pay programs and appreciate the protection they provide.
+If overdraft protection programs were removed, this would lead to an increase in declined debit transactions and bounced checks, which would then lead to negative credit reports and more consumer harm and confusion.